shahinrahbari/facedetecting/README.md

 # facedetecting
-simple face detecting project <br/>
+Simple face detecting project <br/>

-a face detecting programm that detects faces in a given picture
+A face detecting program to detect faces in a given picture.